hrydgard/ppsspp-site/docs/reference/retro-achievements.md

 We previously called it Challenge Mode, but we have now switched to the RetroAchievements standard, which is Hardcore mode.

+Loading states is strictly disallowed, but it can sometimes be useful to save state, especially for development or confirming missed achievements.
+For this case, we have an option in the RetroAchievements developer settings, "Allow Save State in Hardcore Mode (but not Load State)".

 ### Encore Mode

 Lets you unlock achievements again.
 Note that this does not affect the real unlock status - you'll just get the notification again if you fulfill the conditions, such as completing a level or whatever it was.
 This is mainly useful for development - for regular gameplay, it gets confusing.